Skip to content

 🏛️ Culture

-In the modern workplace, communication is one of the most sought-after skills, as 73% of employers want to hire people with great written communication skills.
-This comes as no surprise since the average employee spends 20 hours per week using digital communication tools in written and other forms.
+Communication is one of the most sought-after skills in the modern workplace, as 73% of employers want to hire people with great written communication skills.
+This is no surprise since the average employee spends 20 hours per week using digital communication tools in written and other forms.

-As more and more employers today adopt remote and hybrid work models, the need for great communicators is at an all-time high.
+As more employers adopt remote and hybrid work models today, the need for great communicators is at an all-time high.
 For example, the same research shows that 45% of people feel more connected to their team because of digital communications.

 In short, the ideal employee of the future will have to learn how to communicate well if they want a seat at the table in modern businesses.